-The Sherman Fairchild Distinguished Scholars Program at Caltech brings some of the world's great intellectual leaders to the campus - scholars, industrial executives, and figures from government.
-Through this program, eminent world leaders in various fields have the opportunity to share their wisdom with Caltech's faculty and student body, to influence teaching and research, and, in turn, to be influenced by them.
+The Sherman Fairchild Distinguished Scholars Program at Caltech brings some of the world's great intellectual leaders to the campus from industry, government, and the academic community.
+Through this program, Caltech's faculty and student body have an opportunity to be influenced in both teaching and research by the wisdom and experience of eminent world leaders in various fields.

-When the program is in full operation, about 20 Scholars will be in residence on the campus at any one time.
-They will not all be scientists and engineers, though they will all be people who have exhibited an interest in science and technology, and in applying knowledge from these fields to meeting human needs.
-Most appointments are for one year, but may be lengthened or shortened to accommodate the needs of the Scholar and the Institute.
+It is possible to have 15 to 20 Scholars in residence on the campus at any one time.
+They will not all be scientists and engineers, though they will all be people who have exhibited an interest in science and technology; and in applying knowledge from these fields to meeting human needs.
+Appointments are for one year, but may be lengthened or shortened to accommodate the needs of the Scholar and the Institute.

-The emphasis on the program is to give Scholars maximum exposure to faculty and students in all academic divisions - through teaching, seminars, and lectures - and to establish a new forum for the exchange of ideas among the Fairchild Scholars, Caltech faculty, students, and industry on new directions and ideas in science and engineering.
+The emphasis in the program is to give faculty and students exposure to Fairchild Scholars in all academic Divisions - through teaching, seminars, and lectures - and to establish a new forum for the exchange of ideas among Fairchild Scholars, Caltech faculty, students, and industry about new directions and ideas in science and engineering.